BookStackApp/website/content/blog/2023/bookstack-release-v23-10.md

 **Upgrade Notices**

-TODO - Add to updates page

-- **URL Changes** - Many of the URLs related to user details & preferences have changed in this release with the addition of the "My Account" area.
-If you have documented these links you may need to update your documentation.
+- **User Detail/Preference Changes** - Many of the URLs, paths and interfaces for user-self management has changed in this release.
+You may need to update any documentation or user guidance you may have surrounding users updating their own details or preferences.

 TODO - Video
 <!-- {{<pt oMVSWxsayhfL7rjtzJLqNF>}} -->